marcinratajczak/l4d2-server-setup/README.md

 ## Examples:

-Go to the `aws/` directory, adjust `variables.tf` to your setup and run:
+Go to the `aws` directory, adjust `variables.tf` to your setup and run:
 ```
 terraform init
 ```